ranjan019/Head-Query-Tail-Query-Mapping/README.md

 7. We feed this query pair vector into SVM to train the model.
 8. Testing leads to an accuracy of 78%.

+#### Model 3: Neural Network based

+	In this method we tried two different approaches, one is to take the average of word2vec values of all words in a given query and use a single word2vec for a whole query, whereas in the other model we used LSTM architecture and word embeddings for representing a query where the final length of the head and tail queries are different as in a head query comprised of 5 words whereas the tail query has 10 words representation.

+##### 1. Method 1:
+1. First convert each word into its vector form using different models ( tried both pre trained model on google new corpus and also a model which we trained on wikipedia data dump)
+2. Resultant vector of a query is calculated by taking the average of all the vectors of the words that are present in that query.
+3. Concatenated both the vector representation of head and tail query.
+4. Passed to a neural network which has two dense hidden layers.
+5. Output is a single node which is a binary classifier.

+##### Method 2:

+1. Since in the last method we are losing the sequential information hence to capture the information we now used LSTM model 2. for both head and tail queries.
+3. Size of words in head queries are fixed to 5 whereas it is 10 for tail query.
+4. Used word embedding for word to vec conversion.
+5. For each pair of queries we used two different LSTM model one for each head and tail.
+6. Output of that LSTM model is then passed to a dense neural net layer.
+7. And finally the final output through a single node using binary classifier.

 [Technical Report](https://docs.google.com/document/d/1BjJ6nQR7G-vXcZsXCzcsFGGy5h0VvzrPheoKHhgRpf4/edit?usp=sharing)